matrix-org/sygnal/README.md

 The [apps:]{.title-ref} section is where you set up different apps that are to be handled.
-Each app should be given its own subsection, with the key of that subsection being the app\'s `app_id`.
+Each app should be given its own subsection, with the key of that subsection being the app's `app_id`.
 Keys in this section take the form of the `app_id`, as specified when setting up a Matrix pusher (see
 <https://matrix.org/docs/spec/client_server/r0.5.0#post-matrix-client-r0-pushers-set>).